mattgoespro/smellsense/README.md

-# SmellSense - The Smell Training App
+# SmellSense - Smell Training

 SmellSense is a mobile application used to aid the recovery of sense of taste and smell.